 (7) A decision by the Chief Officer to amend a licence has effect on the date specified in the written notice.

-[Regulation 40 amended in Gazette 2 Dec 2013 p.
+[Regulation 40 amended: Gazette 2 Dec 2013 p.
 5512.]

 41. Licences, renewal of

 (1) The Chief Officer must renew a licence that is about to expire due to the passage of time (the existing licence) unless —